liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 module, the `web` module.

-Generating the skeleton for a multi-module Service Builder driven MVC application using [Liferay Blade CLI](develop/tutorials/-/knowledge_base/7-0/blade-cli) will save you lots of time and get you started on the more important (and interesting, if we're being honest) development work.
+Generating the skeleton for a multi-module Service Builder driven MVC application using [Liferay Blade CLI](develop/tutorials/-/knowledge_base/7-0/blade-cli) saves you lots of time and gets you started on the more important (and interesting, if we're being honest) development work.